Compression Fractures of the Spine

 In most people, compression fractures due to osteoporosis do not cause any symptoms, but when pain occurs, walking, standing, or sitting for a long time worsens the pain.

-Doctors diagnose spinal compression fractures with x-rays.
+Doctors diagnose spinal compression fractures using x-rays or computed tomography.

 Treatment can include braces, comfort measures, and sometimes injection of bone cement into the fractured bone.